Aariq/bumbl/README.md

 ## Contributing

-I’m looking for collaborators who know (or are willing to let me teach them) how to use git and GitHub and who have an interest in helping to develop and maintain this package long-term.
+I’m looking for collaborators who know (or are willing to let me teach them) how to use git and GitHub and who have an interest in taking over as maintainer of this package.
 I’m not a bumblebee biologist, so I would especially love a collaborator who works on bumblebees or other organisms with a similar growth, switch, decline lifecycle.

 I also welcome contributions including bug-fixes, improvement of documentation, additional features, or new functions relating to